Digestive and Gastrointestinal Conditions

-Umbilical hernias usually are harmless and go away by themselves.
-Your child's doctor will talk to you about surgery to repair the umbilical hernia if:
+Umbilical hernias usually are harmless, cause no symptoms and go away by themselves.
+Your child’s doctor will talk to you about surgery to repair the umbilical hernia if either of these is true:

 Surgery for Umbilical Hernia